-The list below isn’t empirical, but rather intended to provide a general idea of what it takes to land a CS directr role.
+The list below isn’t exhaustive but rather intended to provide a general idea of what it takes to land a CS directr role.

 - They must have at least eight to 10 years of overall management experience in the tech space.

 - They often hold an MBA or other postgraduate business management degree.
-Additionally, an undergraduate degree in any technical discipline is a plus.
+(An undergraduate degree in any technical discipline is a plus.)

-- Exposure to subscription- and renewal-based business processes, upselling or cross-selling, and deep knowledge of and experience in implementing customer success best practices.
+- Exposure to subscription- and renewal-based business processes, upselling, or cross-selling as well as deep knowledge of and experience in implementing Customer Success best practices.